aygunliftern/positionSupervisorUnit/README.md

 Otherwise variable of [onlyInspectionProcess](#onlyinspectionprocess) will be 1.

->onlyInspectionProcess is one of the states of the car controller states (carControllerStates).

 ## Car Controller State Switch Case

 Car controller states (carControllerStates) updated before switch cases of PSU.